nocomplexity/codeaudit/docs/codeauditcommands.md

 Depending on the command, a directory or file name must be specified.
 The output is a static HTML file to be examined in a browser.
 Specifying a name for the output file is optional.

 Commands:
-  overview             Reports Complexity and statistics per Python file from a directory. filescan             Scans Python files or directories(packages) for vulnerabilities and reports potential issues. modulescan           Reports module vulnerability information. checks               Creates an HTML report of all implemented security checks. version              Prints the module version.
+  overview             Reports complexity and statistics for Python files in a project directory. filescan             Scans Python projects/files, reporting potential security weaknesses. modulescan           Reports module vulnerability information. checks               Creates an HTML report of all implemented security checks. version              Prints the module version.
 Or use codeaudit [-v] [--v] [-version] or [--version].